 If a student has multiple exclusionary actions for a single incident, each exclusionary action must be reported in a separate record.
 If a student is involved in an incident that results in more than one exclusionary action or, if an exclusionary action is modified and/or converted to another exclusionary action, each exclusionary action must be reported as its own record.
 Each exclusionary action associated with a student for a single incident must be reported with identical incident information in Elements R01 through R10.
-Each exclusionary action associated with a student information specific to that exclusionary action in Elements R11 through R23.
+Each exclusionary action associated with a student in an incident must be reported with information specific to that exclusionary action in Elements R11 through R23.